fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 Note that we have added the Fly.io instructions in this course 28th August.
 If you run in problems, please ask help in Discord!

-Star by [authenticating](https://fly.io/docs/hands-on/sign-in/)  in command line with the command
+Start by [authenticating](https://fly.io/docs/hands-on/sign-in/)  in command line with the command

 ```bash
 fly auth login